williamnguyen-activecyber/okta.github.io/_source/_posts/2017-08-09-jax-rs-vs-spring-rest-endpoints.md

 Similar to the Spring example above the `@Path` at the class level means each annotated method in this class will be under the `/troopers` base path.
 The `@Produces` annotation defines the default response content type (unless overridden by an annotation on another method).

-Unlike the Spring example where an `@RequestMapping` annotation defined the path, method, and other attributes of the request, in a JAX-RS resource each attribute uses a separate annotation.
+Unlike the Spring example where a `@RequestMapping` annotation defined the path, method, and other attributes of the request, in a JAX-RS resource each attribute uses a separate annotation.
 Similar to above if we break down the `updateTrooper()` method:

 ```java
 @Path("/{id}")